Collective Obsessions Saga: Meet the Characters

 John Larkin

-Appears in The Advent and Quixotic Crossings
+Appears in Hearts in Sorrow, The Advent and Quixotic Crossings

 Prior to leaving Ireland, John inherited the Larkin family cottage in Castletownbere from his father Kevin, as well as the mussel farming business.
 He bypassed local markets and sold his harvests directly to grocers in Kilkenny, Bantry, Waterford, Killarney, Limerick and Dublin.
 The profit was comfortable, enabling him to employ four other men.
 He also made a tidy sum every month dabbling in moonshine production in the Caha Mountains.